 Re + Ligare

-The disconnecting circumstances of civilization drive humans to find refuge in uplifting and reconnecting paradigms that accommodate their hierarchical reality.
-For example, we have gods, kings, stories of humanity’s superior status, educational and social merit and such upon which to “cleave” and connect.
+The disconnecting effects of civilization drive humans to find refuge in uplifting and reconnecting paradigms that accommodate their hierarchical reality.
+For example, we have gods, kings, stories of humanity’s superior status, educational and social merit upon which to “cleave” and connect.

 De facto Buddha